 Tax and Revenue Anticipation Notes.
 The District did not issue tax and revenue anticipation notes ("TRANS") or borrow funds to supplement the District's cash flow in fiscal years 2018-19 and 2019-20.
-While the District anticipates cashflow challenges in fiscal year 2020-21 due to deferrals in State funding, the District plans to rely on inter-fund borrowing as opposed to issuing TRANS.
-See "State Funding of Education; State Budget Process - 2020-21 State Budget" for more information regarding State funding deferrals.
-[District to confirm.]
+While the District experienced cashflow challenges in fiscal year 2020-21 due to deferrals in State funding, the District relied on inter-fund borrowing as opposed to issuing TRANS.
+The District does not currently plan to issue TRANS in fiscal year 2021-22.
+See "- State Funding of Education; State Budget Process - 2021-22 State Budget" for more information regarding State funding deferrals.
 The District may issue TRANS or borrow funds in future fiscal years as and if necessary to supplement cash flow.